BenLirio/space-ship-socket/README.md

 new WebSocket('wss://your.domain.example');
 ```

-If cert/key absent, server falls back to plain ws on configured port.
+If cert/key absent, server falls back to plain ws on configured port UNLESS `REQUIRE_TLS=1` (or binding 443), in which case startup fails fast.

 ---